otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 1. Alice receives two prekeys for Bob because Bob uses two OTRv4 clients, one for his phone and one for his laptop.
-Each client maintains their own set of prekeys on a single prekey server.
+Each client maintains their own set of prekeys on the same prekey server.
 These two prekeys will be different by instance tag.
 This scenario can also follow different paths:
     1. The two prekeys may have user profiles created with different long term keys.
 At this point, if Alice trusts only one key, she may decide to send